emacsmirror/electric-ospl/README.md

 Place the file `electric-ospl.el` somewhere on your `load-path`, and `require` it (note, autoloading is also supported).
 Enable `electric-ospl-mode` anywhere where you want to follow a "one-sentence per line" style, for instance, by adding to various mode hooks (I use `text-mode-hook` personally).

+Additionally, a globalized minor mode, `global-electric-ospl-mode` is available, which will activate the mode based on the value of `electric-ospl-global-modes` (see below).

 ## Configuration

 There are a couple of options which can be used to modify behavior (and speed) of the mode.